This post is also available in: Français (French)

 Everyone’s Getting Things Done GTD review will be different because every business is different.
 Everyone has specific areas that they want to monitor on a regular basis.

-For me, it is important to produce and in my day job as a translator, the financial result comes from the number of words translated and the hours worked.
-So in the second section sales and financial, I try to correlate effort with the financial result.
+financial result comes from the number of words translated and the hours worked.
+So in the second section, sales and financial, I try to correlate effort with the financial result.

 Plan the future